-As the school has continued to grow Mona has returned to school herself and is currently pursuing a master’s degree in international relations from the Sindh University in Jamshoro.
-In addition to her other activities, Mona has participated in a range of leadership development programs and internships with institutions like, the United States State Department, Concern Worldwide, Centre for Peace and Civil Society, Freedom Gate Pakistan and the Fredrich Naumann Stiftung, focusing on women’s rights, leadership and education initiatives.
+As well as this, Mona has returned to school herself and is currently pursuing a Master’s degree in International Relations from the Sindh University in Jamshoro.
+She has also participated in a range of leadership development programmes and internships, such as the United States State Department, Concern Worldwide, the Centre for Peace and Civil Society, Freedom Gate Pakistan, and the Fredrich Naumann Stiftung.